Lancer Assault Rifle

-The Lancer Assault Rifle, also known as simply the Lancer, is a fictional class of firearm weapons featured in the Gears of War media franchise.
-Variants of the Lancer appear in the video game series as well as in related media, beginning with Gears of War.
-The most well known model is the Mark (MK) 2 Lancer Assault Rifle, a mid-range assault rifle with a fully operational chainsaw for a bayonet, and is usually available as one of the starting weapons used by the protagonists of the series.
+The Lancer Assault Rifle, commonly shortened to the Lancer, is a fictional family of firearms in the Gears of War franchise.
+The best-known model is the Mark 2 Lancer, a mid-range assault rifle fitted with a powered chainsaw bayonet.
+Introduced in the 2006 video game Gears of War, it is commonly carried by soldiers of the Coalition of Ordered Governments and appears throughout the franchise's games and related media.

-The Lancer has been very well received since the inception of the Gears of War franchise and has been subject to numerous licensed merchandise.
-Video game journalists have called the Lancer one of the most iconic weapons in video games.
+Senior concept artist James Hawkins developed the weapon under the direction of Cliff Bleszinski, who wanted the series' default firearm to have an immediately recognizable silhouette and combine ranged combat with the franchise's emphasis on close, graphic violence.
+The Lancer has subsequently become one of the principal visual symbols of Gears of War and is often described by critics as one of video games' most recognizable weapons.
+The Lancer inspired licensed replicas, fan-made models, and crossover appearances.

-Characteristics
+Description and variants

-Within the series, the Lancer series of assault rifles are standard issue weapons for Coalition of Ordered Governments ("COG") soldiers.
-The Mark 1, also known as the Retro Lancer, has a traditional blade-type bayonet.
-The Mark 2 Lancer Assault Rifle, the successor of the older Mark 1 model, is originally developed by Adam Fenix, the father of series protagonist Marcus Fenix.
-Its chainsaw bayonet when accelerated will quickly kill its victim; this is usually represented by a short animation where the target is executed by dismemberment.
-In Gears of War 4, Marcus Fenix wields a customized Mark 2 Lancer which features several design changes.
-His "Custom Lancer" serves as the in-universe basis for the Mark 3 introduced in Gears 5, which comes in two variants: the standard Mark 3 with a chainsaw bayonet, and the Lancer GL which is capable of firing laser-guided clusters of grenades with its under-barrel mortar in lieu of a chainsaw bayonet.
+Within the series' fiction, Lancer rifles are standard-issue weapons used by soldiers of the Coalition of Ordered Governments.
+The Mark 1 Lancer, later known as the Retro Lancer, combines an assault rifle with a conventional blade bayonet.
+The better-known Mark 2 replaces the blade with a powered chainsaw bayonet which, when accelerated, allows its user to quickly kill nearby enemies.
+This is usually represented by a short animation where the target is executed by dismemberment.

-The Lancer has had its ammo capacity, magazine size, and firepower constantly downgraded and upgraded throughout the series due to gameplay balance concerns.
+Later games introduced further variations on the design.
+Marcus Fenix carries a customized Mark 2 in Gears of War 4.
+It serves as the in-universe basis for the Mark 3 introduced in Gears 5, which comes in two variants: the standard Mark 3 with a chainsaw bayonet, and the Lancer GL which replaces the chainsaw with an under-barrel system capable of firing laser-guided clusters of grenades with its under-barrel mortar in lieu of a chainsaw bayonet.